lcaballero/hydra/readme.md

     - Would the selection menu be outside of the jar or inside?
         - How would meta-data be associated with files?
         - Maybe from a web service?
-        - Then treat the response like a browser would treat ajax request?
+        - Then treat the response like a browser would treat an ajax request?